The Gymnastics 50p is one of the 29 Olympic coins released to commemorate the 2012 Olympic Games, but how much is it worth today?

 Rhythmic gymnastics events were held at the Wembley Arena.

 Brazil and South Korea won their first-ever gold medals for gymnastics at the London games.
-Russian athlete Yevgeniya Kanayeva made history of being the first back-to-back Olympic champion of the individual all-around in the rhythmic gymnastics competition.
+Russian athlete Yevgeniya Kanayeva made history by being the first back-to-back Olympic champion of the individual all-around in the rhythmic gymnastics competition.
 China won a total of five gold medals.
 Russia took home three gold medals, and the United States came in third.

 How Rare Is The Gymnastics 50p?